 This course examines theoretical, conceptual, and methodological issues in objective personality assessment.
 An emphasis will be placed upon objective personality tests such as the MMPI-2, MMPI-A, 16 PF, Millon's MCMI, and others.
-Prerequisite: PSY 1501-2 addressed and attention directed to collateral factors such as behavioral assets and limitations and environmental supports and restrictions that often have an impact on the client.
+Prerequisite: PSY 1501-2 assessment.
+Included will be self-report and monitoring, direct and naturalistic observation of behavior and physiological measurement.
+Application to a variety of clinical disorders will be addressed and attention directed to collateral factors such as behavioral assets and limitations and environmental supports and restrictions that often have an impact on the client.